reillysiemens/layabout/CONTRIBUTING.rst

   Progress) status will **not** be merged until the ``[WIP]`` prefix has been removed from the title.
 This is a good way to get feedback from maintainers if you are unsure of the changes you are making.
-- A PR that has received a 'Ship It' may not be accepted immediately.
+- A PR that has received a 'Ship It' may not be merged immediately.
 - You may be asked to rebase or squash your commits to keep an orderly version control history.

-.. _writing_code:
+.. _writing code:

 Writing Code
 ------------